belindamo/quartz/content/index.md

 *Disclaimer: All writing on here are a work in progress, with the primary intention of helping me clarify my thoughts🧚🏼‍♀️ Sorry if some of it is unclear.*

 Hi hi!
-You can navigate this blog through the inline links ([[product|like this]]), left navigation menu (large screens only), or the graph view / backlinks at the bottom.
+You can navigate this blog through inline links ([[product|like this]]), the left navigation menu (large screens only), or the graph view / backlinks at the bottom.

-My favs so far:
+My fav notes so far:
 - [[13.
 Memorize 111 experiments using Avatar the Last Airbender]]
 - [[product|What is a product?]]
 - [[Proposal - Crowdsourcing a universal browser automation task graph with continuously running tests]]